top of page

 Students lead discussions on shared readings, co-produce collaborative research with community partners for public dissemination, and write papers based on individual research.
 Our collective studies examine archives of colonial practices, museum-based institutional critique, insurgent art and design practices, and forms of geographical counter-cartography and architectural counter-occupation.
 Students are expected to conduct in-depth independent research, bringing their own interests and objects of historical inquiry into the course, and special sessions of the course will be targeted toward the development of students’ scholarly research and methods.

-Constructing the Uganda Railway in British East Africa, culvert at mile 348 National Museums of Kenya
+Constructing the Uganda Railway in British East Africa, culvert at mile 348

 Histories of Architecture and Feminism